When it comes to controlling a PC game, a keyboard + mouse combo is suitable for a majority of the people out there.

 That's why thumbs don't get as much stress as your fingers do in first place, and it's better to utilize them for gaming.

 Some people don't like too many buttons gaming keyboards usually offer.
 Controllers, on the other hand, don't come with that many buttons.

-Also, in keyboards you have to perform various combinations (such as SHIFT + A + L) in order to perform a special move/skill.
+Also, in keyboards, you have to perform various combinations (such as SHIFT + A + L) in order to perform a special move/skill.
 Many times, those buttons (like A and K) are very far from each other.
-So you have memorize the location of all these buttons.
+So you have to memorize the location of all these buttons.

 Limits of PC controllers